5.4 WFC3 CCD Characteristics and Performance

 Like all CCDs operated in a low-earth-orbit radiation environment, the WFC3 CCDs are subject to radiation damage by energetic particles trapped in the radiation belts.
 Ionization damage and displacement damage are two types of impairment caused by protons in silicon.
 The MPP mode is very effective in mitigating the damage due to ionization, such as the generation of surface dark current due to the creation of new trapping states in the Si-SiO2 interface.
 Although protons lose only a minor fraction of their total energy via non-ionizing energy loss, lattice displacement damage can cause significant performance degradation in CCDs by decreasing the charge transfer efficiency (CTE), increasing the average dark current, and introducing pixels with very high dark current (hot pixels).
 Displacement damage to the silicon lattice occurs mostly due to the interaction between low-energy protons and silicon atoms.
 The generation of phosphorous-vacancy centers introduces an extra level of energy between the conduction band and the valence band of the silicon.
 As described above, new energy levels in the silicon bandgap increase the dark current as they allow thermally generated charges to reach the conduction band.
 As a consequence, the dark current of CCDs operated in a radiative environment is predicted to increase with time.

 The measured dark current, defined as the median level of the pixels below the hot pixel threshold (defined as 54 e-/hr), is shown in Figure 5.8.
 As expected, due to radiation damage the dark current has been slowly increasing over time.
-In Nov 2012, post-flash became available for use to reduce CTE losses by increasing the image background (Section 5.4.11).
+In November 2012, post-flash became available for use to reduce CTE losses by increasing the image background (Section 5.4.11).
 As a result, the measured dark current levels dropped (WFC3 ISR 2014-04): with post-flash, CTE losses are reduced, which in turn reduces the flux trailed out from hot pixels and cosmic ray hits due to delayed release of electrons, thereby decreasing the dark current as well as increasing the measured number of hot pixels (Section 5.4.9).
-Later, in Nov 2020, the post-flash level was increased from 12 to 20 e-/pixel to compensate for continuing CTE losses, resulting in another slight reduction in the measured dark current (and increase in hot pixels).
+Later, in November 2020, the post-flash level was increased from 12 to 20 e-/pixels to compensate for continuing CTE losses, resulting in another slight reduction in the measured dark current (and increase in hot pixels).

 As of February 2016, with the introduction of calwf3

 version 3.3 into the calibration pipeline, CTE-corrected images and calibration files have been produced (WFC3 ISR 2016-08).
 The CTE correction helps return electrons that have trailed out of their original pixel back to the pixels they came from, which allows for a more accurate measurement of the dark current and hot pixel levels.
-The result is a further reduction in median dark current and a smaller dispersion than for darks without a CTE correction (Figure 5.9 versus Figure 5.8).
+The result is a further reduction in median dark current and a smaller dispersion than for darks without a CTE correction (compare Figure 5.9 versus Figure 5.8).
 The rate of increase is also somewhat less than for darks without a CTE correction and there is an increase in the measured number of hot pixels at that time (Section 5.4.9).

 Reference file darks made from unflashed and flashed dark exposures have been analyzed to better quantify the effects of post-flash on the dark pixel population and the hot pixel population (WFC3 ISR 2019-10).